How to choose a video database solution

 In the preferences you can decide how large thumbnails you want to capture from your videos, “Resize video-frame to be”.

 I recommend you to keep the same size all videos in your catalog.

-Larger thumbs will take longer to create, load and they will make your catalog file larger.
+And note that larger thumbs will take longer to create, load and they will make your catalog file larger.

 I use 320×200 as resolution for all my catalogs.
-320 is half the size of a standard definition TV frame which I find to be a good tradeoff between size and the details you can see in the thumb.
+320 is half the size of a standard definition TV frame which I find to be a good compromise between size and the details you can see in the thumb.

 Next, select the default interval you want between each captured video frames, “Capture video-frame after” and “Then capture every“.
 These values you can and probably should change per video batch you add to your catalog.